Andrew Jenks: Personal life

-On his podcast, What Really Happened?, produced by Dwayne Johnson, Andrew revealed he "battles chronic depression everyday", adding in an interview with Dr. Barbara Van Dahlen that he prefers to call it Dysthymia.
-He said that while at MTV he was embarrassed by the disorder and had turned down an offer to speak at the 2013 National Conference on Mental Health at the White House.
-Andrew said it was one of his biggest regrets of his career.
+On his podcast, What Really Happened?, produced by Dwayne Johnson, Andrew revealed he had "battled depression, and it took time to just say that out loud", adding in an interview with Dr. Barbara Van Dahlen that while at MTV he was embarrassed and had turned down an offer to speak at the 2013 National Conference on Mental Health at the White House.
+Andrew said it was one of the "bigger regrets of my career".

-He is considered an example of a high-functioning person with a diagnosis of Major depressive disorder.

-In 2014, he received an honorary doctorate from Quinnipiac University.
+In 2014, while only attaining a high school degree, Andrew received an honorary doctorate from Quinnipiac University for his “quest to uncover stories that beg to be told.”.
+A bomb threat delayed the event.
+Jenks, and the nearly 9,000 attendees, moved to the TD Bank Sports Center for the ceremony.
+Jenks later met with Danielle Shea, who was arrested for claiming there was a bomb, to offer support.